C4NH4M/C4NH4M/README.md

 |            |                       | Slim 3     |                  |            |           | SFTP |
 |            |                       | Twig       |                  |            |           | cURL |

 I like to work on novel ideas and with the size of some of my projects, I had to start using github to handle them effectively.
-All my repositorys are private unless they have been forked or are tutorials from other repositories, for now.
+All my repositories are private unless they have been forked or are tutorials from other repositories, for now.

 I Finally got around to using Github...